reidmore-online/evo-web/packages/ebayui-core-react/src/ebay-flag/README.md

 ### Notes

-Make sure you use `<EbaySvg flags />` in your code (ideally on server side only), so that actual SVG icons exist inside HTML.
+Make sure you use `<EbayFlagsSvg />` in your code (ideally on server side only), so that actual SVG icons exist inside HTML.

 ## Attributes